Groissant/Groissant-bot/README.md

 ## License

-This project is licensed under the [Your License Name] License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Code of Conduct